dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/06-Group-Policy-and-Security-Tests/02-Auditing-and-Logging-Tests/01-Validate-Account-Logon-and-Logoff-Auditing-GPO.md

 You can see logs for logon and logoff.
 I right-clicked an **Audit Success** log for **Logoff** and clicked **Event Properties**.

 <img width="825" height="422" alt="3" src="https://github.com/user-attachments/assets/f6e1c5fc-5e60-4efe-82e9-c9251649f393" />

+It shows the log for when I shut down the VM, confirming the logoff event was recorded.